Key Takeaways:

 1. Use of Prepared Statements/Parameterized Queries

-Prepared statements ensure that SQL code is separated from data.
-This makes it impossible for malicious input to alter the structure of the SQL query.
-It’s one of the most effective defences against SQL injections.
+Prepared statements guarantee that data will be separated from SQL commands.
+Therefore, it will not be possible for a malicious input to change the form of the SQL query.
+This is one of the most powerful methods of protection against SQL injection.

 cursor.execute(“SELECT * FROM users WHERE username = %s AND password = %s”, (username, password))